 Auth --> Digital[Digital World]

-Banking, excluding cash, and many similar financial services, are examples of authorities that are purely digital.
-The state is a ledger holding everyone’s balance, which is merely a set of numbers in a computer.
+Banking (excluding cash) and many similar financial services in the modern day are examples of authorities that are purely digital.
+The state is a database holding everyone’s balance, which is merely a set of numbers in a computer.
 Updating one’s balance is as simple as updating one of these numbers.

 Oracle Problem

 The often overlooked reality is: Blockchains are obviously digital systems.
-For a digital system, introspection of the real world is (nearly) impossible to do independently.
+For a digital system, inspection of and updating the real world is (nearly) impossible to do independently.
 This difficulty, specifically when it comes to reading information from the real world, is referred to as the Oracle Problem.

 flowchart